There's lots of ways YOU can help animals in rescue, and a lot of animals needing our help - so let's get started!

 You can help rescues to raise funds

-There’ lots of ways to raise funds for animal rescues, and often the most unusual ideas draw the best attention, so feel free to post on the forum if you have any suggestions for new fundraising ideas, we’d love to hear them!
+There’ lots of ways to raise funds for animal rescues, and often the most unusual ideas draw the best attention, so feel free to post on the group if you have any suggestions for new fundraising ideas, we’d love to hear them.

 When an animal is coming in to rescue, either from a home or from kennels or some other type of care, sometimes rescues need assistance in finding out more about the animal before they can be sure that they can help, and/or so that they can be better prepared.

 When helping with an assessment for a dog for example - you'll visit the dog, usually in a home, and make a note of all of their reactions such as how he/she behaves when you arrive (is he/she calm, excited, pushy, aggressive, barking etc.) and how he/she reacts with various things like a ball, a treat, basic commands like sit, stay etc., how does the dog behave on a lead, and (if possible and safe to test) how does the dog react to other animals either in the home or whilst out on a walk.

 The rescue or pound helper that has requested the assessment will usually provide a form for you to fill in with all the different points included.

 They may sometimes ask for an experienced assessor if they believe the dog might be a bit of a handful or have any temperament problems, but this isn't normally the case and most dogs are safe to visit even if you're new to it all.